 Of course, the most significant identification of the Spirit of Christ as “the Spirit” is in Numbers 11.
 God took of the Spirit on Moses and put it on the seventy elders.

 Ezekiel 1:12,20; 37:9 and 10 are prophecies of the Spirit of Christ in the Church.

-The Old Testament used the expression “spirit” without the definite article to describe the anointing of the “messenger spirit,” the Holy Spirit in the prophets.
+The Bible uses the expression “spirit” without the article to describe the anointing of the holy spirit.

 In Ezekiel Chapter Three, Ezekiel told us that “spirit” entered him, and “lifted him up.”

 We know that “spirit” that entered Ezekiel was not just an anointing but also the Spirit of Christ.
 But Ezekiel chose to describe the Spirit of Christ as an anointing to make a comparison with “spirit” in the wheels of the four living creatures that “lifted them up.”
 That “spirit” is the spirit of God in the Church.

 But Targum Jonathan brought the meaning of Ezekiel 1 into the present day.
 It did not describe “the Spirit” that was followed by the living creatures in Chapter One.
 Rather it said that the living creatures, the saints, were following their will.
 It used the determinate form of Aramaic to describe “spirit” in wheels of living creatures as “the Spirit”—the Spirit of Christ.
 It used the same determinate form to describe “the Spirit” that entered Ezekiel and lifted him up, as the Spirit of Christ.